Current Exhibit and Educational Program:

 Exhibit by David Greene

 Contemporary photographer David Greene’s documentary work provides a view of the social, cultural, and personal experiences of the lives of the “ordinary people” who are his subjects.
 These black-and-white photographs focus on storytelling by a photographer who excels in portraiture.
-(At left, Generations 2 by David Greene.)
+(At left, Old, Croatia by David Greene.)

 This exhibit is made possible in part by a grant administered by the Passaic County Cultural and Heritage Council from funds granted by the New Jersey State Council on the Arts.